Promoting British Values at Waddesdon Village Primary School

 School Rules; mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

-Friendship Partners; years 3, 4 and 5 work with Reception and Year 1 classes to form friendships that help the KS1 pupils feel safe and happy in our school environment.
+Friendship Partners; Years 1, 2, 3, 4, 5 and 6 work with Reception class to form friendships that help the Reception Class pupils feel safe and happy in our school environment.
 These friendships are built on compassion and respect for each other.

 Tolerance of Those With Different Faiths And Beliefs